For cost-crunching retailers, Bangladesh reigns supreme

 More than four million people, mostly women, work in Bangladesh's clothing sector, making it the second-largest global apparel exporter behind China.

-The world's biggest fashion retailers, Inditex SA (ITX.MC) and H&M, as well as Wal-Mart, Gap Inc (GPS.N) and JC Penney Company Inc (JCP.N) are a few of the brands manufacturing there.
+The world's biggest fashion retailers, Inditex SA and H&M, as well as Wal-Mart, Gap Inc and JC Penney Company Inc are a few of the brands manufacturing there.

 The $21 billion-a-year industry has been built on low wages, government subsidies and tax concessions from Western countries.
 But the collapse of the Rana Plaza factory complex outside Dhaka in April raised concerns about safety loopholes.
 The disaster, one of the world's worst industrial accidents, killed 1,132 people.